zcorpan/html-parser-book/manuscript/2-parser.md

 In this case, a `DocumentType` node is appended to the `Document`, and then the insertion mode is changed to "before html".

-In the "before html" insertion mode, we handle the next token, the “\n” character token.
+In the "before html" insertion mode, we handle the next token, the "`\n`" character token.

 A character token that is one of U+0009 CHARACTER TABULATION, U+000A LINE FEED (LF), U+000C FORM FEED (FF), U+000D CARRIAGE RETURN (CR), or U+0020 SPACE